Rayhane-mamah/Tacotron-2/README.md

 # How to start
 first, you need to have python 3 installed along with [Tensorflow v1.6](https://www.tensorflow.org/install/).

-next you can install the requirements using:
+next you can install the requirements.
+If you are an Anaconda user:

 > pip install -r requirements.txt

+else:

+> pip3 install -r requirements.txt

 # Dataset:
 We tested the code above on the [ljspeech dataset](https://keithito.com/LJ-Speech-Dataset/), which has almost 24 hours of labeled single actress voice recording. (further info on the dataset are available in the README file when you download it)

+We are also running current tests on the [new L-AILABS speech dataset](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/) which contains more than 700h of speech (more than 80 Gb of data) for more than 10 languages.

 After **downloading** the dataset, **extract** the compressed file, and **place the folder inside the cloned repository.**

 # Preprocessing

-From this point and further, you'll have to be located inside the "tacotron" folder
+Before running the following steps, please make sure you are inside **Tacotron-2 folder**

-> cd tacotron
+> cd Tacotron-2

 Preprocessing can then be started using:

 > python preprocess.py

+or

+> python3 preprocess.py

 This should take **few minutes.**

 # Training:
 Feature prediction model can be **trained** using:

-> python train.py
+> python train.py --model='Tacotron'

+or

+> python3 train.py --model='Tacotron'

-checkpoints will be made each **100 steps** and stored under **logs-<model_name> folder.**
+checkpoints will be made each **100 steps** and stored under **logs-Tacotron folder.**

+Naturally, **training the wavenet** is done by: (Not implemented yet)

+> python train.py --model='Wavenet'

+or

+> python3 train.py --model='Wavenet'

+logs will be stored inside **logs-Wavenet**.

+**Note:**
+- If model argument is not provided, training will default to Tacotron model training.

 # Synthesis
-There are **three types** of mel spectrograms synthesis using this model:
+There are **three types** of mel spectrograms synthesis for the Spectrogram prediction network (Tacotron):

 - **Evaluation** (synthesis on custom sentences).
 This is what we'll usually use after having a full end to end model.

-> python synthesize.py --mode='eval'
+> python synthesize.py --model='Tacotron' --mode='eval'

+or

+> python3 synthesize.py --model='Tacotron' --mode='eval'

 - **Natural synthesis** (let the model make predictions alone by feeding last decoder output to the next time step).

-> python synthesize.py --GTA=False
+> python synthesize.py --model='Tacotron' --GTA=False

+or

+> python3 synthesize.py --model='Tacotron' --GTA=False

 - **Ground Truth Aligned synthesis** (DEFAULT: the model is assisted by true labels in a teacher forcing manner).
 This synthesis method is used when predicting mel spectrograms used to train the wavenet vocoder. (yields better results as stated in the paper)

+> python synthesize.py --model='Tacotron'

+or

+> python3 synthesize.py --model='Tacotron'

+Synthesizing the waveforms conditionned on previously synthesized Mel-spectrograms can be done with:

-> python synthesize.py
+> python synthesize.py --model='Wavenet'

-## DISCLAIMER:
-Due to some constraints, we won't be able to provide a pretrained feature prediction model at the moment.
-Vocoder Wavenet model however is in development state.
-In the mean time, if someone can train a feature prediction model, we will gladly add it to the repository.

-## Note:
-Due to the large size of audio samples in the dataset, we advise you to drop the batch size to 32 or lower (depending on your gpu load).
-Please keep in mind that this will slow the training process.
+or

+> python3 synthesize.py --model='Wavenet'

+**Note:**
+- If model argument is not provided, synthesis will default to Tacotron model synthesis.
+- If mode argument is not provided, synthesis defaults to Ground Truth Aligned synthesis.

+# Pretrained model and Samples:
+Pre-trained models and audio samples will be added at a later date due to technical difficulties.
+You can however check some primary insights of the model performance (at early stages of training) [here](https://github.com/Rayhane-mamah/Tacotron-2/issues/4#issuecomment-378741465).

-# References:
+# References and Resources:
 - [Tensorflow original tacotron implementation](https://github.com/keithito/tacotron)
 - [Original tacotron paper](https://arxiv.org/pdf/1703.10135.pdf)
 - [Attention-Based Models for Speech Recognition](https://arxiv.org/pdf/1506.07503.pdf)
 - [Natural TTS synthesis by conditioning Wavenet on MEL spectogram predictions](https://arxiv.org/pdf/1712.05884.pdf)
 - [r9y9/wavenet_vocoder](https://github.com/r9y9/wavenet_vocoder)

-** Work in progress, further info will be added **

-** This work is independant from deep mind **
+**Work in progress**